Pomp3/myflutterdemo/README.md

 - only ONE script, you can copy and paste it as you like.
 - only supervised learning tasks are supported currently
-- parameters(limited, but sufficient) of model can be passed via command-line,
+- parameters(limited, but sufficient) of model can be passed via command-line, you can even make the model utilize mult-cores.
+- automatically use sparse matrix if model supports